CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Bonus-to-the-Bonus 1 - test on a more varied data set

 The data we gave you in this exercise was all very clean, and all from the negative control wells of this experiment.
-The [folder linked here](https://drive.google.com/file/d/10kZMhr2bVR14vMP7kG5iZGujjUI3Nn3Y/view?usp=sharing) contains images with a broader variety of phenotypes - try replacing the images in the `Images` module with this folder instead and see how well the two kinds of segmentation work in different conditions!
+The `extra_bonus_more_images` folder contains images with a broader variety of phenotypes - try replacing the images in the `Images` module with this folder instead and see how well the two kinds of segmentation work in different conditions!

 ```{figure} ../AdvancedSegmentation/TutorialImages/Fig2.png
 :width: 700
 :align: center

 A broader range of phenotypes can be harder to consistently account for in conducting segmentation.
 ```